Short (finance)

-In finance, being short in an asset means investing in such a way that the investor will profit if the value of the asset falls.
-This is the opposite of a more conventional "long" position, where the investor will profit if the value of the asset rises.
+In finance, being short in an asset means investing in such a way that the investor will profit if the market value of the asset falls.
+This is the opposite of the more common long position, where the investor will profit if the market value of the asset rises.
+An investor that sells an asset short is, as to that asset, a short seller.

 There are a number of ways of achieving a short position.
-The most fundamental method is "physical" selling short or short-selling, which involves borrowing assets (often securities such as shares or bonds) and selling them.
-The investor will later purchase the same number of the same type of securities in order to return them to the lender.
-If the price has fallen in the meantime, the investor will have made a profit equal to the difference.
-Conversely, if the price has risen then the investor will bear a loss.
-The short seller must usually pay a fee to borrow the securities (charged at a particular rate over time, similar to an interest payment), and reimburse the lender for any cash returns such as dividends that were due during the period of lease.
+The most fundamental is physical selling short or short-selling, by which the short seller borrows an asset (typically a fungible security such as a share or a bond) and sells it.
+The short seller must later buy the same amount of the asset to return it to the lender.
+If the market price of the asset has fallen in the meantime, the short seller will have made a profit equal to the difference in price.
+Conversely, if the price has risen then the short seller will bear a loss.
+The short seller usually must pay a borrowing fee to borrow the asset (charged at a particular rate over time, similar to an interest payment) and reimburse the lender for any cash return (such as a dividend or interest) that would have been paid on the asset while borrowed.

-Short positions can also be achieved through futures, forwards or options, where the investor can assume an obligation or a right to sell an asset at a future date at a price that is fixed at the time the contract is created.
-If the price of the asset falls below the agreed price, then the asset can be bought at the lower price before immediately being sold at the higher price specified in the forward or option contract.
-A short position can also be achieved through certain types of swap, such as contracts for differences.
-These are agreements between two parties to pay each other the difference if the price of an asset rises or falls, under which the party that will benefit if the price falls will have a short position.
+A short position can also be created through a futures, forward, or option contract, by which the short seller assumes an obligation or right to sell an asset at a future date at a price stated in the contract.
+If the price of the asset falls below the contract price, the short seller can buy it at the lower market value and then sell it at the higher price specified in the contract, and thereby benefit from the lower price.
+A short position can also be achieved through certain types of swap, such as a contract for difference, which is an agreement between two parties to pay each other the difference if the price of an asset rises or falls, under which the party that will benefit if the price falls will have a short position.